-Based on available data2 and considering the significant level of uncertainty regarding the COVID-19 pandemic and the economic recovery, the Centrale Bank van Aruba (CBA) estimated the economic output based on different scenarios for the year 2020.
-As a result of the necessary extraordinary measures taken by the Aruban government (GOA) to protect human lives from the COVID-19 pandemic, the Aruban economy, like the global economy, is severely affected.
-The depth of the economic recovery trajectory.
-Consequently, real Gross Domestic Product (GDP) in Aruba is currently projected to contract between 16.4 percent (Scenario A: no significant tourism activity for 3 months) and 31.3 percent (Scenario C: no significant tourism activity for 9 months), compared to an estimated growth of 2.8 percent in a scenario where, among other things, the pandemic would not have occurred (Chart 1).3 The forecasted economic contraction is the result of a strong drop in tourist arrivals, private consumption (and related imports), and, in scenarios B and C, investment.
+Based on available data2 and considering the significant level of uncertainty regarding the COVID-19 pandemic and the economic recovery, the Centrale Bank van Aruba (CBA) updated its estimates for the economic output based on different scenarios for the year 2020.
+This update follows new information on public consumption and the expectations regarding the recovery of the tourism sector.
+More specifically, public consumption was adjusted downwards to more accurately reflect actual government consumption in the respective scenarios.
+In addition, a slower recovery of tourism activity is assumed in comparison to the previous forecast (of July 2020).

+Due to measures taken by the Aruban government (GOA) to protect human lives from the COVID-19 pandemic, the Aruban economy continues to be severely affected despite the reopening of our borders to tourism and travel.
+The depth and extent of the economic crisis depends largely upon the duration of the COVID-19 pandemic and the subsequent tourism recovery trajectory in addition to future government financing arrangements.
+Consequently, for 2020 real Gross Domestic Product (GDP) in Aruba is currently projected to contract between 25.4 percent (Scenario A: no significant tourism activity for 3 months) and 32.3 percent (Scenario C: no significant tourism activity for 9 months), compared to an estimated growth of 2.8 percent in a scenario where, among other things, the pandemic would not have occurred (Chart 1).3 The revised forecasted economic contraction is the result of a strong drop in tourist arrivals, private consumption (and related imports) and, in scenarios B and C, investment.

-2 Based upon economic developments and available data up to and including April 6, 2020.
+2 Based upon economic developments and available data up to and including August 18, 2020.

-3 The estimated growth rate of 2.8 percent in a scenario without COVID-19 does not take into account the fiscal reform measures that were planned and it is largely based on the estimates of the previous Economic Outlook published in December 2019.
+3 The estimated growth rate of 2.8 percent in a scenario without COVID-19 does not take into account the fiscal reform measures that were planned, and it is largely based on the estimates of the Economic Outlook published in December 2019 .